Revoked License IL

-Many men and women mistakenly believe that driving on a revoked license IL is no worse than any other traffic offense.
-The truth is that driving on a revoked or suspended driver’s license is a criminal violation with severe consequences.
+Many men and women mistakenly believe that driving on a revoked license is no worse than any other traffic offense.
+The truth is that it is a criminal violation with severe consequences.
 A suspension temporarily removes your driving privileges where a revocation usually means your license was terminated.

 Generally, it is charged as a Class A misdemeanor under Section 6-303 of the Illinois Vehicle Code.
 This is punishable by up to $2,500 in fines and mandatory court costs and up to 364 days in jail.
 Under some circumstances, it may be charged as a felony with more serious penalties.

 For example, if you lost your license due to a DUI, the first conviction you receive from driving on a revoked or suspended license results in a minimal 10-days jail sentence or 240 hours of community service.
 The second offense for driving after your license was suspended for driving under the influence could result in a Class 4 Felony.
 A conviction of this carries a mandatory prison sentence of 30 days or 300 hours of community service and a fine of up to $25,000.
 With such serious consequences, it is wise to consult with and retain an attorney with experience fighting felonies to keep your options open.

 When you are convicted of driving on a revoked license, the Secretary of State will increase your suspension for the same amount of time that the original one was.
 If it expires between the time that you are charged and your court date, the Secretary of State will reinstate it for the same amount of time.